Mrákov

 Mrákov is a municipality and village in Domažlice District in the Plzeň Region of the Czech Republic.
-It has about 1,100 inhabitants.
+It has about 1,200 inhabitants.

 Mrákov lies approximately 5 km south of Domažlice, 50 km south-west of Plzeň, and 131 km south-west of Prague.

-Administrative parts
+Administrative division

-Villages of Mlýneček, Nový Klíčov, Smolov and Starý Klíčov are administrative parts of Mrákov.
+Mrákov consists of five municipal parts (in brackets population according to the 2021 census):